spiral/docs/component/data-grid.md

 $schema->addFilter('name', new Like('name', new StringValue()));
 ```

-> You can extend the GridSchema and initiate all the specifications in constructor.
+> You can extend the GridSchema and initiate all the specifications in the constructor.

 ### Grid Factory
-To use the defined grid schema you will have to obtain an instance of support data source.
+To use the defined grid schema, you will have to obtain an instance of a supported data source.
 By default, the
 Cycle Select and Database Select Query are supported.

 ```php